Rai Yoyo: History

 On 31 July 2009, RaiSat Yoyo became a free-to-air channel on the new satellite platform Tivù Sat and was replaced by Nick Jr. on Sky Italia.

-On 18 May 2010, when Rai rebranded all its channels, the name RaiSat was extinguished, and the channel was renamed Rai Yoyo.
+On 18 May 2010, when Rai rebranded all its channels, the name RaiSat was extinguished, and the channel changed its name to Rai Yoyo.

 In May 2016, the channel stopped broadcasting advertisements on air.